Getting Started

 APPLICATION PROCESS

-There are normally two application cycles a year – one in spring and one in fall.
+There is one application cycle a year.
 A new cycle usually begins the day after an application cycle closes, so applicants have several months to fill out the online application.

-After a brief review of the general community profile, the applicant will continue to the reporting portion of the application, which asks questions about the community’s engineering, education, encouragement, enforcement and evaluation efforts.
+After a brief review of the general community profile, the applicant will continue to the reporting portion of the application, which asks questions about the community’s engineering, education, encouragement, equity & accessibility, and evaluation efforts.
 We refer to these sections as the Five E's.
-Most questions are multiple choice.
+Most questions are multiple-choice.
 This comprehensive questionnaire is designed to yield a holistic picture of an applicant community's work to promote bicycling.

 Public Survey